Azure/KAN/README.md

 ![Diagram of POSS architecture](./docs/images/poss-architecture.png)

 * **Portal** provides an intuitive graphic interface for users to create, edit and manage their intelligent edge payloads.
 It offers an AI model zoo, a drag-n-drop AI skill editor, live camera previews and many other features.
-Read more about our project [here] (./docs/POSS-TOC.md).
+Read more about our project [here](./docs/POSS-TOC.md).
 * **Controller-API** is a Kubernetes operator that manages states of objects of a POSS object model (code named Symphony).
 Read more about POSS API [here](./docs/api/README.md).
 * **Agent** offers a number of services to edge payloads, such as retrieving new AI skill definitions and reporting object states.